 Citi Premier® Card: Best for bonus categories

 It’s easy to earn rewards with the Citi Premier® Card.
-You’ll get 3 points per dollar on restaurants, supermarkets, gas stations, airfare and hotels.
-Similar to the other cards on our list, the annual fee is $95, and the best redemption options include booking travel through the Citi ThankYou portal and transferring miles to Citi’s travel partners.
+You’ll get 3 points per dollar on restaurants, supermarkets, gas stations, air travel and hotels.
+Similar to the other cards on our list, the annual fee is $95, and the best redemption options include booking travel through the Citi ThankYou portal and transferring points to Citi’s travel partners.